 Allen and Mirjam are working to build a network of house churches and to raise up and train indigenous leaders who can lead, reach, and serve their own people.

-Allen and Mirjam will be building on existing relationships to start forming these small churches.
+Allen and Mirjam have been building on existing relationships to start forming these small churches.
 Additionally, they have several avenues to build relationships with people who might otherwise slip through the cracks though ministries such as bible studies in homes, treatment centers, and jails.

 After the churches can be started, their focus will transition from church planting to training pastors in biblical theology, shepherding/counseling, discipleship, and church multiplication.